jorgeandresvasquez/azure-training/azure_admin_associate_az_104/az_104_acg_notes.md

   - Give us ability to create a scope where we can contain our users and our groups
   - Helps break the spawn of control
 - Configuring SSPR (Self-Service Password Reset)
+  - All Azure AD editions support SSPR.
+  - SSPR requires an Azure AD account with Global Administrator privileges to manage SSPR options.
+This account can always reset their own passwords, no matter what options are configured.
   - Enables users to reset their own passwords
   - Can be enabled for ALL users, Selected Groups or None
   - Process:  Localization-->Verification-->Authentication-->Password Reset-->Notification